 Even from a revenue perspective, this virtual world plays present many new money-making opportunities.
 In certain games, players are continuously engaged with your game and you get tremendous opportunity to sell different things while also allowing others to sell items in this engaging virtual platform.

 Almost 250 miles above our heads and planets, plenty of low-cost small satellites are offering us a lot better understanding of the actual human economy.
 In other words, another interesting source of big data collection by companies is something visible from the sky.
-With the advent of latest technology like Google Maps and Google Earth, this satellite data is publicly available now.
+With the advent of the latest technology like Google Maps and Google Earth, this satellite data is publicly available now.
 This means that savvy analytics experts can develop surprisingly a lot more complete picture of some particular areas.

 Also, they can easily begin to recognize and understand the kinds of people who actually work or even live in such locations.
 Today, inexpensive orbiting satellites have become a lot more ubiquitous and in coming future, these satellites will also be able to scan the entire globe for around 50 to 70 times per day.
 There will be some limited capabilities: indeed, these satellites offer great value in terms of getting a valuable insight into the current economic information.